w3f/Grants-Program/applications/TuxedoDapp.md

 **Search kitties owned by other users**:
 DApp helps to search the kitties owned by other users based on the user 's public key.
-This displays the list of kitties owned by other users with all details required for trading such as Gender, Tradable status, Price , Parents , etc.
+This displays the list of kitties owned by other users with all details required for trading such as Gender, Tradable status, Price, Parents, etc.

 **Blockchain Integration**:
 Tuxedo Runtime pieces.(wardrobe/kitties ):